Holly Madison Bio: In Her Own Words – Video Exclusive, News, Photos

 The show only lasted two seasons, despite the promise of a third, due to new E! president Bonnie Hammer pledging to, “get rid of the more Playboy trashy element, and elevate E! to a fun, exciting and aspirational network,” as she told The Hollywood Reporter.

-HOLLY MADISON BIO: DOWN THE RABBIT HOLE & VEGAS DIARIES
+HOLLY MADISON BIO: DOWN THE RABBIT HOLE, VEGAS DIARIES, Recent Work

 With her reality TV career currently on hold, Madison turned her attention to writing, penning her first confessional memoir Down The Rabbit Hole, Curious Adventures and Cautionary Tales of a Former Playboy Bunny.
 In her book, she reveals the darker side of life in the Playboy Mansion, exposing the infamous residence as a dilapidated “hell-hole” filled with betrayal and emotional abuse.
 At several points she stressed that the luxurious lifestyle seen by the reality TV camera was nothing more than a façade, covering up a lack of money and freedom.
 Madison frequently recalls moments of severe depression in the memoir, which Heffner largely ignored.
 The book stayed on the New York Times Best-Seller list for eight weeks straight.